Building Metro Atlanta DSA

-I took advantage of the leisure time afforded me by working out at the Atlanta Jewish Community Center and entering table tennis tournaments- winning some trophies and securing a rating among Georgia table tennis players.
-I still, though, was looking for an activist outlet.
-That search led me to the Howard Dean campaign and a Brit Tzedek Vshalom (Jewish Alliance for Justice and Peace) meeting where I met retired psychology professor and activist Norm Markel at a coffee shop in downtown Decatur.
-We became fast friends and comrades.
-We shared a common history.
-Norm had lived in Detroit and was active in the New left during the 60s.
-As a psychology professor, he led a statewide American Federation of Teachers (AFT) organizing campaign at the University of Florida.
+My search for an activist community in Atlanta led me to the Howard Dean campaign and a Brit Tzedek Vshalom (Jewish Alliance for Justice and Peace) meeting where I met retired psychology professor and activist Norm Markel at a coffee shop in downtown Decatur.
+We became fast friends and comrades and shared a common history.
+Norm had grown up in Detroit and was active in the New left during the 60s.
+As a psychology professor, he had led a statewide American Federation of Teachers (AFT) organizing campaign at the University of Florida.

 Starting Up Metro Atlanta Democratic Socialists of America (MADSA)

 In 2005, I decided to attend the Democratic Socialists of America convention in Los Angeles.
-My two sons, Alex and Jonah, were living in the LA area and I could then visit them as well.
 My participation in Detroit DSA’s past activities had made it possible for me to be chosen as a Detroit delegate to the convention.
 I had just written an article for the Detroit DSA newsletter detailing the recent splitting of the AFL-CIO into two competing labor federations.
 I had also spoken to the membership at a public forum on labor’s socialist heritage.
-While in Detroit I provided continued support for their annual Douglass Debs Dinner.
+While in Detroit I provided continued support for their annual Douglass-Debs Dinner.

 Bernie For Senator

 In the same year, MADSA chapter members became actively involved with the Georgia Progressive Summit.
-The goal of GPS was to build a broad statewide movement for progressive values and actions.
-MADSA members led workshops on community organizing, gentrification and single payer health care.
-I led one workshop on reducing economic inequality.
+The goal of the summit was to build a broad statewide movement for progressive values and actions.
+MADSA members led workshops on community organizing, gentrification, single-payer health care, and reducing economic inequality.

-For these events, we sought out keynote speakers with labor backgrounds were specifically sought out.
-Building relationships with labor would solidify our organizing credentials.
-Labor, in turn, would support the dinner by buying ads in our program book and booking tables for the dinner.
-The UAW, SEIU, CWA, Teamsters, Painters Union, Georgia State AFL-CIO and Atlanta North Georgia Labor Council were the most reliable patrons.
-Keynote speakers included Bill Lucy (CBTU), Jose La Luz (AFSCME), Stewart Acuff (AFL-CIO), Larry Cohen (CWA), Bob King (UAW and Stephen Lerner (SEIU).
-Other speakers included Elaine Bernard (Harvard Trade Union Program), Kim Bobo (Interfaith Worker Justice), Sarah Jaffe (labor journalist) and Congressman John Conyers.
-In 2011 we also organized a fundraiser for the Conyers reelection campaign.
+For these events, we sought out keynote speakers with labor backgrounds, solidifying our relationships with labor.
+Labor, in turn, supported MADSA by buying ads in our program book and booking tables for the dinner.
+The UAW, SEIU, CWA, Teamsters, Painters Union, Georgia State AFL-CIO and Atlanta North Georgia Labor Council were reliable and generous patrons.
+Keynote speakers over the years have included Bill Lucy (CBTU), Jose La Luz (AFSCME), Stewart Acuff (AFL-CIO), Larry Cohen (CWA), Bob King (UAW) and Stephen Lerner (SEIU).
+Other speakers included Elaine Bernard (Harvard Trade Union Program), Kim Bobo (Interfaith Worker Justice), Sarah Jaffe (labor journalist) and Congressman John Conyers of Michigan.

-Activists honored reflected the full spectrum of Atlanta’s progressive community.
-They included pastors Rev McDonald and Rev Motley and elected public officials State Senator Nan Orrock, State Senator Vincent Fort and State Representative Tyrone Brooks.
-Activists in such organizations as 9 to 5 Rainbow Push, Teamsters union, Communications Workers of America, Georgia Peace and Justice Coalition, Task Force for the Homeless Coalition for a People’s’ Agenda, Open Door Community, School of America Watch, Occupy Atlanta and Grandmothers for Peace were also recognized.
+Activists honored reflected the full spectrum of Atlanta’s progressive community, including pastors Reverend Timothy McDonald (First Iconium Baptist church) and Reverend Anthony Motley (Lindsey Street Baptist church) and state representatives Nan Orrock, Vincent Fort and Tyrone Brooks.
+Also honored were leaders from 9 to 5, Rainbow Push, Teamsters union, Communications Workers of America, Georgia Peace and Justice Coalition, Task Force for the Homeless, Coalition for a People’s Agenda, Open Door Community, School of the Americas Watch, Occupy Atlanta and the Grandmothers for Peace.

 Public Forums and Membership Meetings

-Each month a public forum or educational program was planned.
-Topics for the public forums were broad in scope- covering local, national and international issues.
-Speakers visiting the Middle East, Venezuela, Haiti and Cuba provided both a political and personal perspective.
-The larger issues of militarism, drone warfare, failed war on drugs, capitalism vs democracy and U.S. imperialism were also addressed.
-Subjects with national import included environmental justice, climate change, human rights, immigrant rights and labor law reform.
-Local issues impacting Atlanta and Georgia focused on homelessness, minimum wage, death penalty, LGBTQ community, health care, education and electoral politics.
-In one popular forum, Gary Washington and Minnie Ruffin recounted their experiences with the Black Panther Party in the 60s.
-A brief business meeting with reports and announcements would follow the presentations.
-Several speakers, by being invited to our meeting and learning about our activities, joined DSA.
+Each month, MADSA presented a public forum or educational program.
+Topics were broad in scope, covering local, national and international issues.
+Speakers visiting the Middle East, Venezuela, Haiti and Cuba provided both political and personal perspectives.
+The larger issues of militarism, drone warfare, the failed war on drugs, capitalism vs. democracy and U.S. imperialism were also discussed.
+Wide-ranging issues included environmental justice, climate change, human rights, immigrant rights and labor law reform.
+Local issues impacting Atlanta and Georgia focused on homelessness, minimum wage, the death penalty, the LGBTQ community, healthcare, education and electoral politics.
+In one popular forum, labor activist Gary Washington and Grandmother for Peace Minnie Ruffin recounted their experiences with the Black Panther Party in the 60’s.

-For me, education programs constituted the bread and butter of what MADSA was about, with the education committee being the most active of our planning groups.
-These programs consistently drew non-members who we had not met before and expressing interest in DSA.
-As attendance grew to 50 at each program, I could not help but be continually surprised by folks choosing to attend a radical political discussion on Sunday afternoons.
+For me, the education programs constituted the core of what MADSA was about, with the education committee being the most active of our planning groups.
+These programs consistently drew non-members who we had not met before.
+As attendance grew to about 50 people at each program, I could not help but be continually surprised by folks choosing to attend a radical political discussion on Sunday afternoons.
 MADSA, I concluded, had good reason to be proud of the work it had been doing.

-Ray Miklethun, at a membership meeting, created a powerful PowerPoint analysis “Democratic Socialism: Equality and Democracy” which detailed the rise of the right at a membership meeting I asked him if he could incorporate economic inequality in the analysis.
-In a revised version, economic inequality was examined while offering democratic socialism as an alternative to corporate capitalism.
-The power point was screened before DSA members, shown at the Lindsay Baptist Church, Clayton County NAACP, the Atlanta North Georgia Labor Council, and community meetings.
-It was also presented at a Georgia Coalition for a People’s’ Agenda meeting that MADSA hosted.
-The program was well received and demonstrated MADSA’s credibility as effective educators.
-That credibility would contribute to my being invited to make presentations at Agenda meetings on the democratic socialist beliefs of ML King and A. Philip Randolph.
+Ray Miklethun, at a membership meeting, created a powerful PowerPoint analysis “Democratic Socialism: Equality and Democracy” which detailed the rise of the right.
+I asked him if he could incorporate economic inequality into the analysis, and his revised version included discussion of income disparity and proffered democratic socialism as an alternative to corporate capitalism.
+The presentation was screened before DSA members, shown at the Lindsay Baptist Church, Clayton County NAACP, the Atlanta North Georgia Labor Council, and community meetings.
+It was also presented at a Georgia Coalition for a People’s Agenda meeting that MADSA hosted, where it was well received and demonstrated MADSA’s credibility as effective educators.
+That credibility would contribute to my being invited to make presentations at Agenda meetings on the democratic socialist beliefs of M.L.
+King and A. Philip Randolph.
 I considered “Democratic Socialism: Equality and Democracy” the best educational tool that the chapter had developed.
 Ray Mikelthun joined DSA and became the chair of the education committee.